Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.convert.nullCheckToNullAwareElement.multi` - Convert null check to null-aware element in file
 - `quickfix.convert.quotes` - Convert the quotes and remove escapes
 - `quickfix.convert.quotes.multi` - Convert the quotes and remove escapes everywhere in file
+- `quickfix.convert.relatedToCascade` - Convert this and related to cascade notation
 - `quickfix.convert.toBoolExpression` - Convert to boolean expression
 - `quickfix.convert.toBoolExpression.multi` - Convert to boolean expressions everywhere in file
 - `quickfix.convert.toCascade` - Convert to cascade notation